Hernan-V/SAP-HANA-Neo-Service-download-data-in-parquet/README.md

 export SAP_HANA_PASSWORD=<Password of DB user>
 ```

-{% note %}
+**Note:**

-**Note:** To be sure that the python script will recognize the environment variables and be independent of any terminal session, add the variables to your `~/.bashrc` file and then execute a `source ~/.bashrc`.
+To be sure that the python script will recognize the environment variables and be independent of any terminal session, add the variables to your `~/.bashrc` file and then execute a `source ~/.bashrc`.
 Update the port and credentials if needed on the file.

-{% endnote %}

 ## Usage